matushorvath/shadow-kvm/Notes.md

    - test installer on a machine without .NET 9.0

 - useful
-   - investigate unit tests in C#
+   - finish unit tests in C#
    - real configuration UI
    - log version number on startup
+   - add "Disable" to tray menu

 - nice to have
    - parallelize inputs.Load in ConfigGenerator